fimshagal/tardigrade/readme.md

 I've designed Tardigrade to offer a flexible, safe, and intuitive way to manage state in applications.
 Here's why this approach stands out:

-### Strict Property Typing

-Immutable Types: Once a property is added with a specific type, that type is locked.
-This guarantees that the type of the property cannot be changed later, ensuring consistency across your application.

-Safe Handling of null Values: You can safely set a property to null without altering its original type.
-This allows you to clear values temporarily without losing the type information, ensuring that only null or the original type can be assigned to the property thereafter.
-This adds an extra layer of safety.

-### Reducing boilerplate
+### Ease of use

-As I mentioned before one of the goals of Tardigrade is to reduce boilerplate code.
-It provides a structured way to manage state, but with fewer steps.
+Minimal boilerplate code and a fairly straightforward API.
+Tardigrade provides a structured way to manage state, but with fewer steps.
 Tardigrade reduces the need for writing actions, reducers, and dispatchers, allowing developers to focus more on business logic.

-### Flexible Listener Management

-You can easily listen either certain prop with ```addPropListener``` or global store changes with ```addListener```.
-To stop doing this you can just call ```removePropListener``` for prop or ```removeListener``` for stop listening global changes

-### Automatic Cleanup with Property Removal

-Automatic Listener Cleanup: When you remove a property via ```removeProp```, all listeners attached to that property are automatically removed as well.
-This ensures that the lifecycle of your data and listeners are tightly coupled, avoiding dangling listeners and potential memory issues.

-### Dynamic State Control
+### Full Dynamic State Control

-This library allows you to dynamically add properties with ```addProp```, making it ideal for applications that need to modify their state structure on the fly.
+Tardigrade allows you to dynamically add and remove properties, clone and merge stores and others, making it ideal for applications that need to modify their state structure on the fly.
 This flexibility is crucial for dynamic applications where data models evolve over time.

+### Such small size

+Tardigrade had a really tiny size

 ---